 Current Year 11

-Course: OCR GCSE English Language
+Course: Edquas GCSE English Language

-Course: OCR GCSE English Literature
+Course: Eduqas GCSE English Literature

 Year 9: This year is a GCSE foundation year with the aim of preparing students for the challenge and rigour of GCSE study.
 Students will study classic literature texts such as Great Expectations, and Romeo and Juliet and explore in depth an anthology of poetry.
 Students will study the techniques of persuasion by exploring a range of well-known speeches and go on to write their own arguments employing the skills and conventions in their own original and creative way.